 But Lee did not die in England.
 In 2009 researchers Mike Holgate and Ian Waugh discovered a trail of documents that told a different story—one that confirmed the original suspicions.

-When the limelight began to fade, Lee boarded a ship in Southampton bound for America on February 19, 1911.
+When his fame began to fade, Lee boarded a ship in Southampton bound for America on February 19, 1911.
 He was accompanied by a woman named Adeline Gibbs.
 Adeline was fleeing her own marriage and, according to the ship’s manifest, claimed to be Jessie Lee.

-Lee sent money back to his wife for a few weeks, but soon wrote to inform her that he would no longer be able to help.
+Lee sent money back to his wife for a few weeks, but it wasn’t long before he wrote to inform her that he would no longer be able to help.

 Soon after, Jessie gave birth to a baby girl and named her Eveline.